 - 4 kaffir lime leaves

-- 2 red peppers - cut into 2cm pieces
+- 2 red bell peppers cut into bite-sized pieces

 - Place the chopped sweet potato into a baking dish, add olive oil and salt and mix thoroughly using your hands.